cjcook41/Modematching/README.md

 * pandas (>=1.0.1)

 ### From pip
+First, it is recommended that a virtual environment is created for module control, e.g.:

+`conda create -n modematch`

-Modematch can be installed via pip:
+Modematch can then be installed via pip:

 `pip install modematch==0.0.1`